Before giving the derivation of the equations we first present some notation and a theorem that we shall need.

 Expanding these coefficients and expressing them in terms of the fundamental coefficients E, F, G we obtain

-In computing 10) we employ the following
+In deriving 10) we employ the following

 which are the Christoffel symbols of the first kind.
 They are easily verified by taking the indicated partial derivatives of